HEbensperger/raspiforce/README.md

 # Python script
 The Python script [salesforce.py](https://github.com/tegeling/raspiforce/blob/master/salesforce.py) contains the relevant logic to read temperature data from a sensor and create a Case record in Salesforce when a certain threshold is hit.
-The script reads configuration data from a Salesforce org that has the raspiforc package installed.
-The configuration includes details like connection details to a Salesforce demo org, a temperature threshold, related Account, Contact records and default asset attributes.
+The script reads configuration data from a Salesforce org that has the raspiforce package installed.
+The configuration includes details like connection details to a Salesforce demo org, a temperature threshold, related Account, Contact records and default Asset attributes.
-The scripts reads the configuration data dynamically during startup.
-This allows remote reconfiguration of the device without applying changes directly in the scripts.
+The script reads the configuration data dynamically during startup.
+This allows remote re-configuration of the device without applying changes directly in the scripts.
 The intention of this demo kit is to be used easily when demonstrating to different audiences.

 ## Configuration file
 The configuration file [salesforce_login.cfg](https://github.com/tegeling/raspiforce/blob/master/salesforce_login.cfg) contains the username, password and security token of the Salesforce org, where the Raspberry Pi Demo records are stored.
 This is a one time configuration and statically stored in the configuration file.